Continuing Resources and Discovery Services PoliciesIntroduction

-The Periodicals Department provides access to Bell Library's journals, magazines, newspapers, and microform collections.
+The department provides access to Bell Library's journals, magazines, newspapers, and microform collections.
 We encourage the use of these materials both for research and recreation.
 To that end, we strive to maintain an atmosphere that is welcoming and well suited to these pursuits.
-Our staff is available to answer questions and to provide help with any of the materials housed in Periodicals.
+Our staff is available to answer questions and to provide help with any of the materials housed in our department.
 We are committed to ensuring availability of our periodicals regardless of format, and to providing quality customer service to our patrons.

 Newspapers: The Newspaper Shelves are located next to library room 120, the quiet study area.
 The most current three months of the approximately 50 newspapers to which the library subscribes are kept here.
-We maintain microform back files of many newspapers and provide electronic access (through computer workstations in the Reference Area) to many others.
+We maintain microform back files of many newspapers and provide electronic access online to many others.

-Faculty members may place Periodicals materials on reserve by making arrangements with periodical staff in advance.
-In order to maintain availability of Periodicals materials to all patrons, in most cases, copies of articles will be place on reserve.
+Faculty members may place Periodicals materials on reserve by making arrangements with Periodical staff in advance.
+In order to maintain availability of Periodicals materials for all patrons, in most cases, copies of articles can be placed on reserve.

 Microforms do not circulate under any circumstances.

-Theses and dissertations: The Periodicals Department binds theses and dissertations written by A&M-CC graduate students in completion of their degree requirements.
-Complete guidelines for binding theses and dissertations are available.
-The department or college from which the student is seeking their degree provides guidelines for thesis and dissertation content.
+Theses: The Continuing Resources and Discovery Services Department binds theses written by A&M-CC graduate students in completion of their degree requirements.
+Complete guidelines for binding theses are available.
+The department or college from which the student is seeking their degree provides guidelines for thesis content.

 Theses and dissertations written by A&M-CC graduate students in completion of their degree requirements are housed at the back of the print Journals collection.
 Theses and dissertations can be checked out by faculty, staff, or students at the circulation desk.

 We invite questions and/or comments and look forward to hearing from you.
 Contact Derrik Hiatt at firstname.lastname@example.org, (361)825-2355.